tyler-vs/tyler-vs/README.md

 - ⚡ Fun fact: ...
 -->

 I am a junior front-end developer at [We Are Underground](https://www.weareunderground.com/) where I help contribute to the code for six amazing Shopify themes that are used by hundreds of merchants for their online store.
 I help maintain the repositories, test, debug, raise issues, fix bugs and even contribute to theme features.
+Sometimes I write on [my blog](https://tylervanschaick.com/).

 <details>